YeaminSarder/chip-8/readme.md

 * ctrl-c to cleanly exit (completed in feat/ctrl-c_clean_exit)
 * help message (completed in feat/help)
 * inputmap option (completed in feat/map_option)
+* the chip8 binary can be moved (working in feat/portable)

 # known issuses
 * ~~cannot create the temp.ch8 file autometically~~ (fixed in fix/cannot_create_temp)